 Here’s our weekly round-up of what illnesses are spreading the most in Metro Detroit communities, according to our local doctors and hospitals.

-Dr. Jayna Gardner-Gray -- Emergency Department, Henry Ford Hospital in Detroit
+Dr. Jayna Gardner-Gray -- Emergency Department, Henry Ford Hospital Detroit

-Dr. Steve McGraw -- Chair of Emergency Medicine, Ascension Providence Hospital
+Dr. Steven McGraw -- Chair of Emergency Medicine, Ascension Providence Hospital, Southfield Campus

 Dr. David Donaldson -- Emergency Center Chief, Corewell Health’s Beaumont Hospital, Troy

 “We are seeing a lot of respiratory illnesses such as COVID, influenza and RSV.
 Our pediatrics department is getting busy with these illnesses again as kids are now back to school.
 We’ve also seen some hand, foot and mouth disease cases as well.”